wp-plugins/scrapeazon/readme.txt

 == Upgrade Notice ==

+= 1.0.7 =
+Upgrade to 1.0.7 to enable Amazon international compatibility and to display the Amazon "Be the first to review" page when no reviews are available for a specific product.

 = 1.0.6 =
 Upgrade to 1.0.6 to enable ScrapeAZon to automatically display the disclaimer required in the Amazon Product Services API Terms.